tplaza3/JavaScript-practice/1.basics/readme.txt

 6. Prompt the user for a positive odd number.
 Write a program that uses a nested if-statement to determine if the user's input 		fulfills the conditions.
 Now write one that uses the logical operators (&& and/or ||) to do the same test, but in less time.

 7. Optional: Write a program which asks the user for 3 numbers and sorts them from least to greatest using nothing but if, elsif 		and else statements.
 Output the result.
+DNC

 8. Optional: Write a program which prompts the user for an all-caps string and which then checks to see if that string is indeed 		all-caps.
+DNC

 9. Optional: Using if, else if, and else blocks, write a program which allows two users to each input their moves in "Rock, Paper, 		Scissors" and which determines the winner (or if a tie occurred).
+DNC